cpwardell/FiNGS/README.md

 ### Docker installation
 This guide assumes you have Docker installed and have some basic knowledge on how to use it.
 The Dockerfile builds an image based on Ubuntu 16.04.
 You need to get a copy of the Dockerfile in this repository; below I use "wget" on Linux to download it, but you could just as easily copy and paste the link in your web browser and "right click/save as" the file.
-The Docker build command works identically in both Bash on Linux and PowerShell on Windows.
+The Docker build command works identically in both Bash on Linux and PowerShell on Windows and assume that you're in the same directory as the dockerfile named "Dockerfile".

 ```
 # Download the Dockerfile from this address: